vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 special file called–appropriately—a tags file.
 Tags files are collections of identifiers (e.g., function names) that are compiled into a single file along with references to their location in a source tree.
-Vim is capable a using a (properly formatted) tags file for a variety of use cases, among them navigating your source code a la Visual Studio and completion.
+Vim is capable of using a (properly formatted) tags file for a variety of use cases, among them navigating your source code à la Visual Studio and providing code completion.

 By default Vim doesn't do anything with a tags file except read it.
 See [`:h 'tags'`][to] to learn how to configure where Vim looks for tags files.
-Vimdoc also contains a very good [introduction][ti] to tags more generally, so I won't spend any more space here introducing them.
+Vimdoc also contains a very good [introduction][ti] to tags more generally, so I won't spend any more time here introducing them.
 Let's move on and take a look at how we generate tags files.

 ## Introduction to `ctags`

-Tags files solve the problem of navigating and completing code in a given project, but they also create a problem: How do we create the tags file, and how do we keep it up-to-date?
+Tags files solve the problem of navigating and completing code in a given project, but they also create a problem: how do we create the tags file, and how do we keep it up to date?
 It would be a pain to manually maintain the tags file even for a small project; it would be all but impossible to do it for a large project like the Linux kernel.
 Luckily no one has to maintain a tags file.
 There are plenty of utilities to do